 We also ask which clan you belong to, because we believe that your clan is part of your identity and might tell us something about where in Somalia you come from.
 We believe that all persons with a Somali background know something about their clan.
 Sometimes circumstances make us doubt that you are the person you say you are.

 Age is also a part of your identity.
 In Norway, all persons under the age of 18 are considered children.
 Children have other rights than adults.
-If you say that you are under the age of 18 and we are unsure whether that is correct, you may be asked to undergo a biological age examination.
+If you say that you are under 18, and we are unsure whether that is correct, you may be asked to undergo a biological age examination.
 An x-ray will be taken of your hand and teeth, and a doctor and dentist will estimate your age based on the x-rays.

-The UDI may also use information from social media, for instance Facebook, when considering your case.
-We do this in cases from all countries, not only for people from Somalia.
-The information on social media might correspond to what you have told us, but there might also be something that makes us doubt whether you have given us the correct information.
-We know that not everything that is shared on Facebook is correct or true.
+UDI may also draw on information from social media, for instance Facebook, when considering your case.
+We do this not only with people from Somalia, but in cases from all countries.
+The information on social media might correspond to what you have told us, but there might also be something that makes us doubt whether the information you gave us is correct.
+We know that not everything that is shared on Facebook, etc. is correct or true.
 Information on social media is therefore only one of many sources we look into.

-In the case processing, the UDI might also use information provided to Norwegian authorities by your family members.
+As part of processing your case, UDI might also look into information provided to Norwegian authorities by your family members.
 In addition, we can use information about you from other agencies, for instance the Norwegian Labour and Welfare Administration (NAV) and the police.

 If the language test, age examination, information on social media or other circumstances make us doubt whether the identity you have provided is correct, you have the right to comment on our assessments.

-There are more stringent requirements for proof of identity when applying for other residence permits and citizenship than when applying for protection.
-If you need protection, you have a right to a permit, even if we are unsure about your identity, but you might have to renew your permit more often and you may not be issued a Norwegian travel document.
+The requirements for proof of identity when applying for other residence permits and citizenship are more stringent than when applying for protection (asylum).
+If you need protection, you have a right to a permit, even if we are unsure of your identity.
+But you might have to renew your permit more often and you may not be issued a Norwegian travel document.

-Providing incorrect information about your identity can have major consequences for you.
-Your permit can be revoked, you can be penalized and you can be required to leave the Schengen area.
+Providing incorrect information about your identity could have major consequences for you.
+Your permit may be revoked, you may be penalised and you may be required to leave the Schengen area.